-5.2.1 West vs. east

-The division between west and east, which was the starting point for Stojkov's classification, roughly agrees on both maps.
-Moreover, if we compare the WPGMA maps given in Figure 4 with the other quantitative maps, we see that the east-west boundary constantly appears at the highest (two-way) clustering level and stays identical on every map, independently of the type of clustering.
+Quantitative 2- and 6-way classifications are shown as colours (as shading in the paper version of this article) with traditional boundaries projected on them as lines.
+5.2.1.
+West vs. East The division between west and east, which was the starting point for Stojkov's classification, roughly agrees on both maps.
+Moreover, if we compare the WPGMA maps given in Fig. 4 with the other quantitative maps, we see that the east-west boundary constantly appears at the highest (two-way) clustering level and stays identical on every map, independently of the type of We have restricted ourselves to differences involving more than three sites.

+clustering.
 However, the middle of the east-west boundary on the quantitative maps runs east of Stojkov's.
-Two questions arise:

-(a) How can we explain that a boundary so similar to Stojkov's jat-boundary, which in principle is based on a single isogloss, shows so much stability on the quantitative maps?

-(b) How can we explain the difference between the boundary on the quantitative maps and Stojkov's?
+Two questions arise: (a) How can we explain that a boundary so similar to Stojkov's jat-boundary, which in principle is based on a single isogloss, shows so much stability on the quantitative maps? (b) How can we explain the difference between the boundary on the quantitative maps and Stojkov's?